 The fixture is designed so that any standing water inside the line channels out when the fixture turns down.
 With no water in the line, it can’t freeze, expand, or break the fixture.
 More current plans have a long valve stem and self-draining characteristics.
 Yet, they apply a valve cartridge rather than an elastic compression washer, like in all indoor sink fixtures.

 New Frost-proof coordinates a vacuum breaker phenomenon.
 Yet, it stops siphoning.
 This is a code prerequisite.
 Yet, older frost-proof spigots might not have this feature.

 Common Cause of Frost Proof Faucet Leakages

 Like any fixture, many regular issues lead a frost-proof faucet to leak.
 Here is some critical cause of leakage in the case of a frost-proof faucet.

-Yet, the packing cord over the handle stem in older fixtures that work with compression washers.
+Yet, the packing cord over the handle stems in older fixtures that work with compression washers.
 It is present underneath the handle’s mounting nut.
-If you see leaking around the thread of the handle mounting nut, this is a reasonable issue.
+This is a reasonable issue if you see leaking around the thread of the handle mounting nut.